adriannebradford/helper-functions/README.md

 # helper-functions
-R Helper Functions for INST 314
+R Helper Functions for INST 314 to easily create publication quality tables for assignments.